War in Darfur: 2004–2005

 In 2004, Chad brokered negotiations in N'Djamena, leading to the April 8 Humanitarian Ceasefire Agreement between the Sudanese government, the JEM, and the SLA.
-One group that did not participate in the April cease-fire talks or agreement, the National Movement for Reform and Development, split from the JEM in April.
+One group that did not participate in the April cease-fire talks or agreement was the National Movement for Reform and Development, who had split from the JEM in April.
 Janjaweed and rebel attacks continued despite the ceasefire, and the African Union (AU) formed a Ceasefire Commission (CFC) to monitor its observance.

 In August, the African Union sent 150 Rwandan troops to protect the ceasefire monitors.
 However, it soon became apparent that 150 troops would not be enough, and they were subsequently joined by 150 Nigerian troops.

-On 18 September, the United Nations Security Council issued Resolution 1564 declaring that the Sudan government had not met its commitments and expressing concern at helicopter attacks and assaults by the Janjaweed.
+On 18 September, the United Nations Security Council issued Resolution 1564 declaring that the Sudanese government had not met its commitments and expressing concern at helicopter attacks and assaults by the Janjaweed.
 It welcomed the intention of the African Union to enhance its monitoring mission and urged all member states to support such efforts.

-During April, 2005, after the Sudan government signed a ceasefire agreement with Sudan People's Liberation Army which led to the end of the Second Sudanese Civil War, the African Union Mission in Sudan (AMIS) force was increased by 600 troops and 80 military observers.
+During April, 2005, after the Sudanese government signed a ceasefire agreement with Sudan People's Liberation Army (SPLA) which led to the end of the Second Sudanese Civil War, the African Union Mission in Sudan (AMIS) force was increased by 600 troops and 80 military observers.
 In July, the force was increased by about 3,300 (with a budget of 220 million dollars).
-In April, 2005, AMIS was increased to about 7,000.
+In April, 2005, AMIS's forces were increased to about 7,000.

 The scale of the crisis led to warnings of an imminent disaster, with United Nations Secretary-General Kofi Annan warning about the risk of genocide.
 The scale of the Janjaweed campaign led to comparisons with the Rwandan genocide, a parallel denied by the Sudanese government.
 Independent observers noted that the tactics, which included dismemberment and killing of noncombatants, including young children and infants, were more akin to the ethnic cleansing used in the Yugoslav wars and warned that the region's remoteness meant that hundreds of thousands of people were effectively cut off from aid.
 The Brussels-based International Crisis Group had reported in May 2004 that over 350,000 people could potentially die as a result of starvation and disease.

-On 10 July 2005, Ex-SPLA leader John Garang was sworn in as Sudan's vice-president.
+On 10 July 2005, SPLA leader John Garang was sworn in as Sudan's vice-president.
 However, on 30 July, Garang died in a helicopter crash.
 Despite improved security, talks between the various rebels in the Darfur region progressed slowly.